robur-coop/ocaml-openpgp/README.md

 OpenPGP library (RFC 4880) [![Build Status](https://travis-ci.org/cfcs/ocaml-openpgp.svg?branch=master)](https://travis-ci.org/cfcs/ocaml-openpgp)
 ===========================================

-This library implements rudimentary support for OpenPGP as used with signatures.
+This library implements rudimentary support for OpenPGP as used with signatures, and has basic support for decryption of messages.

-Right now it's a work in progress and should not be used for anything critical to security in a real-world situation.
+__Right now it's a work in progress and should not be used for anything critical to security in a real-world situation.__

-- Decryption of messages to the root key seems to work.
 - Encryption is being worked on.

 - Supporting El-Gamal and elliptic curve keys are out of scope due to lack of support for these in [nocrypto](https://github.com/mirleft/nocrypto).